-Policy Ref Policy Aim SEA Торі С Comments/Mitigation Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape Major Projects (new policy) To encourage and support major project development proposals throughout the region.
+Policy Ref Policy Aim SEA Topi Comments/Mitigation Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape Major Projects (new policy) To encourage and support major project development proposals throughout the region.
 0 + 0 0 0 + 0 0 ?
 This policy supports and promotes sustainable developments of a larger scale and regeneration schemes which assist in growing the region's economy in a sustainable way.
-ED15: Minerals To safeguard all mineral resources which are of economic or conservation value and ensure they are not sterilised by other development.
-To set out the factors that development proposals 0 + 0 0 0 + 0 0 x This policy safeguards mineral deposits from development that might sterilise their extraction.
-The policy supports extraction of minerals as an economic activity however recognises that full consideration needs to be given to the environmental consequences that may result in terms of emissions, biodiversity, soil, or landscape, and aims to ensure that these have a
+UPDATE: This policy has not been brought forward into Proposed Plan.
+ED15: Minerals To safeguard all mineral resources which are of economic or conservation value and ensure they are not sterilised by other 0 + 0 0 0 + 0 0 x This policy safeguards mineral deposits from development that might sterilise their extraction.
+The policy supports extraction of minerals as an economic activity however recognises that full consideration needs to be given to the environmental consequences that may result in terms of